Oddball Amazon Products That’ll Make You a Better DIYer

 We all know you really need to have the wingspan of an NBA center and the back of an NFL lineman to haul around drywall or plywood panels by yourself.
 If you often find yourself working alone and needing to carry these heavy, awkward panels by yourself, a simple panel carrier, like this one from Stanley, makes the job many times easier — and safer.
 See more great tips for working alone!

 Extension ladders are useful but flawed.
 They dent gutters and siding, and they can be scary and dangerous.
 If you want to improve the performance of your extension ladder, invest in a stabilizer.

 Ladder stabilizers are U-shaped accessories that clamp to the top of your ladder rungs and keep the ladder away from your house.
 No leaning the ladder against a gutter or on freshly-painted siding.
 If you have ascended a ladder with a stabilizer attachment, you already know they work and make ladder climbing safer.
-See ladder stabilizers in action and learn how they can make you feel 10 times safer.

 Magnetic Stud Finder